-KORE is also preparing the Imperial Project to enter permitting for mine development in 2020 by preparing the Imperial Project Plan of Operations and engaging with local stakeholders.
+KORE is also preparing the Imperial Project to enter permitting for mine development in late 2021 by preparing the Imperial Project Plan of Operations for submittal to the BLM.
+This Plan of Operations for project development will be submitted once the site drilling Plan of Operations is approved.